city_hall

 2

-You do NOT need to apply for a Downtown parking freeze permit or exemption certification if your project includes residential parking only.
-If a residential project includes any employee or staff parking, you must apply for an exemption certification.
+Projects that include residential parking only do NOT need to apply for a Downtown parking freeze permit or exemption certification.
+A residential project that includes any employee or staff parking must apply for an exemption certification.

 All projects located within the Downtown Parking Freeze Zone are encouraged to contact the Commission.
-For any project with residential parking only, the Commission will grant you a letter of exclusion, certifying that the project is excluded from the Commission's jurisdiction.
+For any project with residential parking only, you may request that the Commission grant you a letter of exclusion, certifying that the project is excluded from the Commission's jurisdiction.

 Step